 Example: Mayflower Words: May, flower, flow, flare, lay, low, fear, ear, owe, fly, rye, wear, row...

 (TP: F: spelling).

-Turkey Toss Game: Take a large brown grocery bag and glue 2 small lunch bags (gathered at the tops) to sides of the bag to look like drumsticks.
+Turkey Toss Game.
+Take a large brown grocery bag and glue 2 small lunch bags (gathered at the tops) to the sides of the bag to look like drumsticks.
 Then take turns throwing in the stuffing (sock balls or bean bags).
 (TP: none).

-Here is a list of great links to Thanksgiving worksheets, crafts and more:
+Here is a list of great links to Thanksgiving flashcards, worksheets, crafts and more:

 Full access to all resources on ESL KidStuff including lesson plans, flashcards, worksheets, craft sheets,